- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Children and Eating Disorders

-Everyone has either known, or had a child who is very picky about food.
+Everyone has either known or had a child who is very picky about food.
 Historically, these behaviors were blamed on being spoiled or over-indulged.

 However, it has come to light that many of these infants or young children actually suffer from selective eating disorder or picky eating syndrome.
-These disorders stem from disturbance in their sensory integration, which results in an aversion to certain food tastes and textures.
+These disorders stem from a disturbance in their sensory integration, which results in an aversion to certain food tastes and textures.

 For example, studies indicate that for some children, vegetables taste very metallic due to a problem with their taste buds.
 This may prove problematic for parents, most of these children are normal weight and don’t suffer from other medical problems.
 It is thought that they will outgrow these aversions with time.